How to Get the List of Computer Accounts in an Active Directory Domain Using PowerShell

 Retrieving All Computer Accounts

-To get a complete list of all computer accounts in the domain, use the Get-ADComputer cmdlet:
+If you want to pull up a complete list of all computer accounts in the domain, you can use the Get-ADComputer cmdlet like this:

 Get-ADComputer -Filter * | Select-Object Name, OperatingSystem, LastLogonDate

-This command retrieves all computer accounts and displays their name, operating system, and last logon date.
+This command will give you all the computer accounts along with their names, operating systems, and last logon dates.

 Filtering Computer Accounts by Organizational Unit (OU)

-To fetch computers from a specific Organizational Unit (OU), use the SearchBase parameter:
+To get computers from a specific Organizational Unit (OU), you can use the SearchBase parameter:

 Get-ADComputer -Filter * -SearchBase "OU=Computers,DC=example,DC=com" | Select-Object Name, OperatingSystem

-Replace OU=Computers,DC=example,DC=com with the appropriate OU path in your domain.
+Just replace OU=Computers,DC=example,DC=com with the correct OU path for your domain.

 Filtering Computer Accounts by Operating System